KellyCHI22/restaurant-forum/README.md

 An MVC restaurant forum app where users can explore various restaurants and interact with other users.
 Built with express.js, sequelize, mySQL and handlebars.

-This project is also available in web API form, see API DOCUMENTS for more info.

 ### 👀 Screenshots

 Users can view restaurants according to categories, add them to favorites and mark them as "visited".